-(3) Partnership With a CDC Asthma Control Program Grantee (3 points): To receive points under this sub factor, applicants must demonstrate through MOUs or commitment letters, a partnership with a current CDC Asthma Control Program grantee for the purpose of implementing the proposed project.
+(3) Partnership With a CDC Asthma Control Program Grantee (4 points): To receive points under this subfactor, applicants must demonstrate through MOUs or commitment letters, an active and meaningful partnership with a current CDC Asthma Control Program grantee for the purpose of implementing the proposed project.
+To receive points for this partnership, applicants must demonstrate significant involvement of the CDC Asthma Control Program grantee in some level of project implementation.